Venom (character): Powers and abilities

-Though it requires a living host to survive, the Venom symbiote is adept at fending for itself independent of a host.
+Though it requires a living host to survive, Venom is adept at fending for itself independent of a host.
 The symbiote is capable of shapeshifting abilities, including the ability to form spikes or expand its size, as well as mimic the appearance of other humanoids after it has obtained a host.
 The organism can additionally use its shape-shifting abilities to conceal itself by altering its coloration or by becoming completely invisible.
 It also contains a small "dimensional aperture", allowing its hosts to carry items without adding mass to the costume.
 The symbiote also exhibits telepathic abilities, primarily when it needs to communicate with its host, possibly also technopathy as it is able to summon a flying device to help it escape from the Baxter Building.

 Because of its contact with Spider-Man, the symbiote grants all of its subsequent hosts that hero's powers and cannot be detected by his spider-sense.
 As Spider-Man's fighting style is partly dependent on his spider-sense, his effectiveness was somewhat hampered when he battled Eddie Brock.
 Retaining its memory from the time it was bonded with Spider-Man, Venom is also capable of producing webbing similar to Spider-Man's variety created from its biomass.

 The symbiote greatly enhances the physical strength of those it bonds with.
 Its hosts experience a vastly larger size and musculature.
 The symbiote displays non-human teeth, which are very sharp, and commonly protrudes a long, prehensile tongue from its mouth.
 Venom is depicted as being physically much bigger than Spider-Man, as well as having more brute strength.

 Venom exhibits some immunities to the supernatural powers of others such as the Penance Stare of Ghost Rider or Spider-Man's extrasensory spider-sense.

-Some incarnations of the Venom symbiote have shown it able to replicate itself.
+Some incarnations of Venom are able to self-duplicate.
 This ability is shown in the 2005–2006 miniseries Spider-Man: Reign when Venom recreates his symbiote to combat his loneliness.

-The Venom symbiote is vulnerable to fire and sonic waves, causing it great pain and exhaustion if it sustains enough exposure.
+Venom is vulnerable to fire and sonic waves, causing it great pain and exhaustion if it sustains enough exposure.
 It can sense and track all of its offspring symbiotes except Carnage, who learned how to block this ability shortly after bonding with Cletus Kasady and confronting Venom/Eddie Brock for the first time.

-The Venom symbiote is shown to form giant web-like dragon wings when it was in contact with Knull.
+Venom is shown to form giant web-like dragon wings when it was in contact with Knull.

 Other versions

-Prime Earth (Earth-616)

-Earth-616 is the mainstream Marvel Comics continuity.
-While the Venom symbiote has had numerous hosts in this reality, there have also been several alternate versions of the character, who are not the same as the original symbiote.

-Venomized Galactus

-In Web of Spider-Man #90, when Spider-Man was fighting Mysterio, Mysterio created an illusion of Galactus bonded to the Venom symbiote to mess with Spider-Man's mind.

-Exomorph Rhino

-Mattie Franklin encounters an Exomorph with the powers and amalgamated appearance of Venom, Doctor Octopus and Rhino.